Client area

 In some environments, domain literals can be used to send email messages to a specific IP address instead of relying on the domain name system (DNS); the RFCs allows to use this information within email addresses, replacing their domain parts with the required IP address (being it an IPv4 or an IPv6 address) enclosed between square brackets, like in the following example:

-By default, EmailVerify.NET validates email addresses with domain literals automatically; if needed, you may turn this feature off by using this line of code:
+By default, EmailVerify for .NET validates email addresses with domain literals automatically; if needed, you may turn this feature off by using this line of code:

 // Turn domain literals support off